LoginovAS/JPService/README.md

 JP Service helps to decide of sending Christmas presents to children depending on them behavior.

 ### Present request API
-Person can send GET-request to the system: e.g: http://localhost:8080/api/request
+Person can send POST-request to the system: e.g: http://localhost:8080/api/request

 with his name and present type.